Syntax Document

 var fut = go sum(1, 2)

-var result = fut.await() // Wait for the coroutine to complete and get the result
+var result = fut.await() // wait for coroutine execution completion and get result

 }